AlehDarashenka/Machine-Learning-Specialisation-/README.md

 # Machine-Learning-Specialisation-
-There are materials and homework for Machine Learning Specialisation from MIPhT and Yandex
+There are materials and homeworks for Machine Learning Specialisation from MIPhT and Yandex